Inheritance tax planning in uncertain times

 Wills

-Your clients should have their Wills reviewed to ensure that they are as tax efficient as possible.
+Wills should be reviewed to ensure that they are as tax efficient as possible.
 Several measures can be included within Wills to mitigate IHT liabilities.
 These include checking that the provisions of the Will allow the residence nil rate band to be claimed in full, using nil rate band discretionary trusts for various purposes, including enabling multiple nil rate bands to be claimed for those married for the second time who have been widowed previously.
 Another IHT planning possibility is to leave a small share of the family home to a trust for the children on the death of the first spouse, enabling a valuation discount of up to 15% to be claimed on the death of the surviving spouse on the share of the property owned by them; a valuation discount which is intended to reflect the increased difficulty in realising a property share in these circumstances.

 Flexible lifetime inheritance tax planning